JMagnoJunior/react-microservices-example/accommodation-service/README.md

  * **GET /accommodations/search/findByNameContainingIgnoreCase{?name}** -> find accommodation by name
  * **GET /accommodations/{id}/checkavailability/from/{start}/to/{end}** -> check availability in a accommodation for a given period.

-schedule resource:
- * **GET /schedules/search/findByDateBetweenAndAccommodationId{?start,end,accommodation_id}** -> list the schedule in a accommodation for a period

-... you can check the possibilities accessing the url: **/accommodations/search** or **/schedules/search**
+ You can check the possibilities accessing the url: **/accommodations/search**

-It is possible to create, update or delete a resource in a restfull way:
+It is possible to create, update or delete this resource in a restfull way:
 * if you want to create a new accommodation just POST /accommodations
+* if you want to update a existent accommodation just PUT /accommodations
-* if you want to create a new schedule just POST /schedules
+* if you want to delete a existent accommodation just DELETE /accommodations

+It worths to mention that the schedule informations for a accommodation can be found in another service, but there is a strong relation between them.
+That is how to create a schedule for a accommodation:
+* 1 - Create your accommodation with POST /accommodations/
+* 2 - Create a new schedule with POST /schedules
-* if you want to put this schedulle in some accommodation just PUT /schedules/{id}/accommodations with the payload as a URI of the desired accommodation resource /accommodation/{id} and Content-type=text/uri-list (like this: http://www.baeldung.com/spring-data-rest-relationships)
+* 3 - Update the schedule in the accommodation with PUT /schedules/{id}/accommodations where the payload is a URI of the desired accommodation resource (eg. /accommodation/{id}) and the Content-type=text/uri-list (link details: http://www.baeldung.com/spring-data-rest-relationships)

-### Technical Informations
+You could check everything in the swagger-ui application embedded in this service on a standalone version, but it won't be visible if you use my docker-compose file.
+I hid the services behind a gateway =)

+### Features and Comments
-Spring boot is really impressive.
-I was able to build many useful functionality using only two **@RepositoryRestResource** and one **@Controller**.
+* Spring boot is really impressive.
+Just one **@RepositoryRestResource** was enough to build this service.

-It has some secure layer implementend as example.
-To access any service you will have to use a Basic Auth.

-The AccommodationService has a method checkAvailabilityAndPrice .
-It will be used by /reserve service to check if some reservation is possible and how much it will cost.
-The other services will be used direct by the front-end.

-It is not completed yet.
-I have to put things like validation, exception handlers and swagger doc
+* It was added a new method for the RepositorRestResource called findByNameContainingIgnoreCase with some annotations for swagger.
+* The Accommodation returned by the RepositorRestResource is incomplete and that's why I had to add a AccommodationResourceProcessor.
+To keep the things HATEOAS I added a link to all the schedules of some accommodation.
+* Accommodation class shows a simple validations - The name has to have at least two characters
+* RestConfiguration is a good way to customize the RepositoryRestResource.
+In this case the pagination will have max size = 15
+* Every exception in this service will be receive the same treatment.
+It will return a custom ExceptionResponse.
+* This service relies on a centralized configuration service.
+* There are many other things enable in this project that is not visible at a first glance.
+Things like actuators that can show us usefull informations for a microservice environment like  health, info, metrics and so on.
+It is possible to customize health, but I think it is not necessary for this scenario.